Review of Holistic Select Grain Free Canned Dog Food

-Holistic Select Grain Free canned dog food receives the Advisor’s top rating of 5 stars.
+Holistic Select Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Holistic Select Grain Free product line includes six canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Holistic Select Grain Free product line includes the 3 canned dog foods listed below.

-Holistic Select Grain Free Beef Pate was selected to represent the other products in the line for this review.
+Holistic Select Grain Free Chicken Pate was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food